 Mung Chiang is the Arthur LeGrand Doty Professor of Electrical Engineering at Princeton University.
-He is also an affiliated faculty in Applied and Computational Mathematics, and in Computer Science, and has served as the Director of Graduate Studies in Electrical Engineering 2009-2014.
+He is also an affiliated faculty in Applied and Computational Mathematics, and in Computer Science, and served as the Director of Graduate Studies in Electrical Engineering 2009-2014.
 He received his B.S.
 (Hons.), M.S., and Ph.D. degrees from Stanford University in 1999, 2000, and 2003, respectively, and was an Assistant Professor 2003-2008, a tenured Associate Professor 2008-2011, and a Professor 2011-2013 at Princeton University.
 He was a Hertz Fellow in 1999-2003, a H. B. Wentz Junior Faculty at Princeton in 2005, and elected an IEEE Fellow in 2012.

 Chiang's education innovations received the 2013 Frederick Emmons Terman Award by the American Society of Engineering Education.
-He created a new undergraduate course Networks: Friends, Money, and Bytes at Princeton University in 2011, which lead to a Massive Open Online Course with 200,000 students (and a YouTube Channel) in 2012-2014.
+He created a new undergraduate course Networks: Friends, Money, and Bytes at Princeton University in 2011, which lead to a Massive Open Online Course with over 200,000 students (and a YouTube Channel) in 2012-2014.
 He wrote the corresponding undergraduate textbook "Networked Life: 20 Questions and Answers" in the Just-In-Time style, and received the 2012 PROSE Award in Engineering and Technology by the Association of American Publishers.
 In February 2013, it became the first Integrated and Individualized Book-App (IIB) that adapted to individual readers.
 He co-authored the sequel "Networks Illustrated: 8 Principles without Calculus" in 2013, which also comes in modular micro-ebook format.
 He flipped classroom in 2012 and chaired the Princeton University Committee on Classroom Design.
 In 2013, he founded the non-profit online education platform "3 Nights and Done" in use by the general public and colleges.
-He has graduated over 20 Ph.D. students and postdocs, the majority of whom are now faculty in electrical engineering, computer science, or business schools in US, Asia, and Europe.
+He has graduated over 25 Ph.D. students and postdocs, the majority of whom are now faculty in electrical engineering, computer science, or business schools in US, Asia, and Europe.

 Ten Representative Research Publications: